twiddlingbits/twr-wasm/readme.md

 This C is interesting in that it is a combination of blocking and non blocking functions.
 The CalcMaze() function is blocking when the "slow draw" flag is set.
 It uses Sleep() in this case.
 For this reason, I use twrWasmModuleAsync.
 The solve section uses repeated calls to SolveStep(), which works well with a Javascript main loop.
 I used a javascript interval timer to make repeated calls to the C SolveStep().
 If all the C code was structured this way, twrWasmModule could have been used (instead of the Async version)

 To port this code to tiny-wasm-runtime I wrote a (very tiny) Win32 compatible API.
-It only implements the features needed to port maze, but it might be useful to use as a starting point for porting Win32 code to the web.
+It only implements the features needed to port maze, but it might be useful to use as a starting point for porting your Win32 code to the web.
 In the maze example, the two files are winemu.c and winemu.h.
 You use winemu.h to replace windows.h

 This example (in winemu.c) uses the tiny-wasm-runtime "d2d" (Draw 2D) APIs.
 These allow drawing onto an HTML canvas from C.